Dunkirk is one of the most famous port towns in

 Dunkirk’s unique and colourful carnival is one of the biggest and oldest on the Continent.
 Dating back to 1676, the carnival runs from mid-January to late March and includes over lively 40 street parades with marching bands, 60 balls, competitions, music, traditional food and drink, plus a lot of dressing up and friendly mischievousness!

-Dunkirk is also an excellent destination for outdoor types, with beautiful scenery for hiking, cycling, kayaking and more.
-The recently-renovated, 27-hole golf course is also a must for any sports fans, as the new 9 holes are highly original, inspired by Dunkirk’s military fortifications.
+Dunkirk holidays are also great for outdoor types, with beautiful scenery for hiking, cycling, kayaking and more.
+The recently renovated, 27-hole golf course is also a must for any keen golfers, as the new 9 holes are highly original, inspired by Dunkirk's military fortifications.

 Many tourists head to Dunkirk to pick up produce that they can’t get in the UK.
-Excellent quality wine and beer are available at knock-down prices in Pidou Superstore, just next to the port, making it the perfect place to stop off and stock up on the way home.
+Excellent quality wine and beer are available at knock-down prices in many supermarkets in Dunkirk including the Pidou Superstore, just next to the port, making it the perfect place to stop off and stock up on the way home.

 Where to stay in Dunkirk